 Cobblestoned alley, Québec City, 1996.
 Fuji Superia 400 negative.

 This is a “problem” image.
 The foreground and sky are in bright sunlight, but the alley is in a shadow.
 The negative was correctly exposed for the shadows, which made the bright parts of the scene very dense.
 A satisfying digital rendering of a negative (and scene) with this much range of brightness (“dynamic range”) takes some special handling.
 I wasn’t quite up to that in 2001.

 I completely redid the “Nice Day in Old Québec” Travel Photo Essay in 2012, with new scans of all 7 pictures.
 For this one, I separately adjusted the brightness and contrast of the bright foreground, dark alley, and sky.

 New software and techniques can also improve old digital images.
-This one particularly benefits from improvements Adobe made to camera profiles in Adobe Camera Raw, providing more accurate and vivid reds and blues.
+This one particularly benefits from improvements Adobe made to camera profiles in Adobe Camera Raw, the part of Photoshop that reads and processes raw files, providing more accurate and vivid reds and blues.
 (A camera profile measures the sensor’s color response, to calibrate software that converts raw files to images.)
 I got a cleaner color balance from the mixed twilight and tungsten light, and processed the image for more “punchy” contrast.